jaysoo/jaysoo.ca/_posts/2015-03-30-container-component-pattern-in-angular-1.markdown

 <div class="alert alert-info">
   <p><strong>Note:</strong> The <code>editableUserName</code> component never modifies
   its own state directly (e.g. set <code>this.user</code>).
 Instead, when the
-  <code>userGreeting.handleSave()</code> method is resolved, the container component updates
+  <code>userGreetingContainer.handleSave()</code> method is resolved, the container updates
   its own state.
-And since it passes the <code>user</code> object to UI components, the UI components will get the updated object automatically.</p>
+And since it passes the <code>user</code> object to components, the components will get the updated object automatically.</p>
 </div>

 Phew, we're done!
 Below you will find the finished product.